Raniz85/raniz.blog/src/posts/2021-09-21_gdpr-webinar-platform1.md

 Basically US federal law enforcement can demand data from any American company regardless of where it is stored - i.e. the FBI can compel Google to hand over all data stored in IKEA's GCP account, regardless of which regions IKEA are using.

-I'm not a privacy law expert so will be deferring to those that are, which means that if you're not on _the list_ you're _out_.
+This would not directly mean that IKEA is breaching the GDPR; Google would be the ones who unlawfully transfer data outside the EU.
+However, the GDPR also states that when choosing service providers (or processors as they're called) you must make sure that the service provider will uphold their part of the GDPR.
+When it comes to the US and their CLOUD Act this is not something that we can guarantee.
+The same goes for countries with similar laws.
+I'm not a privacy law expert so will be deferring to those that are, which means that if you or any of your service providers aren't on _the list_ you're _out_.

-Since we require any company that touches the webinar to be GDPR compliant and restricts the countries they operate in we also disqualify any platforms that use service providers based in countries outside the EU and not on _the list_ - such as the big three cloud providers: Amazon Web Services, Microsoft Azure, and Google Cloud Platform.
+This means that anyone who uses the big three cloud providers: Amazon Web Services, Microsoft Azure, and Google Cloud Platform is out.
 As you will see below, this complicates things quite a bit.

 # Let's Ask the Internet
 I found a list [here](https://www.ventureharbour.com/webinar-software-10-best-webinar-platforms-compared/) of the 10 best